Pro-p groups acting on trees with finitely many maximal vertex stabilizers up to conjugation: Introduction

 This in turn allows us to prove that a non virtually cyclic pro-$p$ group acting on a pro-$p$ tree with finite edge stabilizers has more than one end.

-{\bf Theorem \ref{number of ends}.} {\it Let $G$ be a finitely generated pro-$p$ group acting on a pro-$p$ tree with finite edge stabilizers and without a global fixed point.
+{\bf Theorem \ref{number of ends}.} {\em Let $G$ be a finitely generated pro-$p$ group acting on a pro-$p$ tree with finite edge stabilizers and without global fixed points.
 Then either $G$ is virtually cyclic and $H^1(G, \ffi_p[[G]])\cong \ffi_p$ (i.e. $G$ has two ends) or $H^1(G, \ffi_p[[G]])$ is infinite (i.e. $G$ has infinitely many ends).}

 Theorem \ref{splitting} raises naturally the question of accessibility; namely whether we can continue to split $G$ into an amalgamated free product or HNN-extension forever, or do we reach the situation after finitely many steps where we can not split it anymore.
-The importance of this is underlined also by the following observation: if a group $G$ acting on a pro-$p$ tree $T$ is accessible with respect to splitting over edge stabilizers, then by Theorem \ref{splitting} this implies finiteness of the maximal vertex stabilizers up to conjugation and so Theorem \ref{General} provides the structure theorem for $G$.
+The importance of this is underlined also by the following observation: if a pro-$p$ group $G$ acting on a pro-$p$ tree $T$ is accessible with respect to splitting over edge stabilizers, then by Theorem \ref{splitting} this implies finiteness of the maximal vertex stabilizers up to conjugation and so Theorem \ref{General} provides the structure theorem for $G$.

 In the abstract situation accessibility was studied by Dunwoody \cite{D85}, \cite{Dun93} for splitting over finite groups and in \cite{BF} over an arbitrary family of groups.
 In the pro-$p$ case accessibility was studied by Wilkes \cite{wilkes} where a finitely generated not accessible pro-$p$ group was constructed.
 For a finitely generated pro-$p$ group acting faithfully and irreducibly on a pro-$p$ tree (see Section \ref{preliminaries} for definitions) no such example is known.